On the Double (film): Plot

-The situation gradually begins to unravel when Lady Margaret (Dana Wynter), MacKenzie's wife, returns prematurely from a war bond tour in Canada to inform MacKenzie of her intention to divorce him, having tired of his neglect of her and his womanizing.
-As the result of Ernie's attempts to greet her with innocent marital affection, Lady Margaret quickly recognizes him as an impostor and is out of necessity made familiar with the situation.
-Taking pity on Ernie, she tells him more private details about MacKenzie which help complement his disguise.
-However, German intelligence continues its liquidation attempts, which result in Twickenham getting poisoned and a sniping attempt during a rallying speech to the troops, prompting Margaret to tell Ernie the entire truth.
-However, while trying to hand in his resignation from the project, Ernie and Margaret learn that the plane MacKenzie was travelling on was shot down by the Germans, with all hands lost, forcing Ernie to carry on the charade.
+The situation gradually unravels when Lady Margaret, MacKenzie-Smith's wife, returns prematurely from a war bond tour in Canada to divorce him, having tired of his neglect and his womanizing.
+Lady Margaret quickly recognizes Ernie as an impostor; but out of necessity, she is made familiar with the situation.
+Taking pity on Ernie, she tells him intimate details about MacKenzie-Smith which will help complement his disguise, and gradually they fall in love with each other.